33 Gym Terms You Need To Know For Your First Workout

 #7: Cycle

-A cycle refers to a period in your training plan geared towards a given goal.
-It’s usually at least several weeks long, but cycles can be described as microcycles, mesocycles, and macrocycles.
+A cycle refers to a period in your training plan focused on achieving a specific goal.
+It typically lasts several weeks, but cycles can be categorized into microcycles, mesocycles, and macrocycles.

 #8: Cutting